-Figure 1: Locality map showing the location of the proposed exploration activities on EPL 8408
+Figure 1: Locality map showing the location of the proposed exploration activities on EPL 8728

-1.2 ENVIRONMENTAL REGULATORY REQUIREMENTS
+1.2 Environmental regulatory requirements

-The proposed Project is considered as a listed activity as stipulated in the Environmental Management Act, No. 7 of 2007 and its Regulations, promulgated in 2012.
-An environmental scoping report, environmental impact assessment (EIA) and environmental management plan (EMP) are required to be submitted as part of the application to support the decision-making process for issuing an environmental clearance certificate.
+The proposed Project is a listed activity as stipulated in the Environmental Management Act, No. 7 of 2007 and its Regulations, promulgated in 2012.
+An environmental scoping report with impact assessment was drafted and this environmental management plan (EMP) are required to be submitted as part of the application to support the decision-making process for issuing an environmental clearance certificate.